-Water is the basis of most life on earth and is a finite resource.
-At present water scarcity and pollution are the main issues.
+Water is the basis of life on earth and a finite resource.
+At present, the issues surrounding water are it's scarcity and pollution.

-Water consumption has increased sharply with a rising population, agriculture and industry.
-While some regions of the earth have a great supply, others have no or a very limited access to potable water.
-Beside health issues, water scarcity can be a reason for social conflicts as well as changes in ecosystems and biodiversity.
-A great amount of the water used is not consumed by the local population but exported in form of goods as "virtual water" - from clothes to computers, food and beverages.
-This further increases the pressure on areas where water is scarce.
-The water footprint can help determine how much water certain products consume and how the consumption of virtual water can be reduced.
+Water consumption has increased sharply with due to growing population, agriculture and industry.
+While some regions of Earth have an abundance, many have limited access to potable water, in some cases none at all.
+Leaving aside the consequences of contaminated water on health, water scarcity can casue social conflict as well as dramatic changes in ecosystems and biodiversity.
+Much of the water is not consumed directly by the local population but used in the production of goods for export, from clothes to computers, food and beverages, so-called 'virtual water'.
+The water footprint can help determine how much water certain products consume and how the consumption of 'virtual water' can be reduced.

 Everything we think about regarding sustainability - from energy to agriculture to manufacturing to population - has a water footprint.
 Almost all of the water on Earth is salt water, and the remaining freshwater supplies are split between agricultural use and human use - as well as maintaining the existing natural environment. - Jamais Cascio